harirordeveloper/shortify/README.md

 Step 4: $ rails s

 ## IMPORTANT

+This application is Deployed at **https://shortly.fly.dev** to make it accessible without need of setting it up in local.

-Please read the API documentation at https://documenter.getpostman.com/view/26791774/2s93eSYaVt
+Please read the API documentation at **https://documenter.getpostman.com/view/26791774/2s93eSZFJs**